jazzband/django-configurations/README.rst

    :alt: Build Status
    :target: https://secure.travis-ci.org/jezdez/django-configurations

-django-configurations eases Django site configuration by relying on the composability of Python classes.
+django-configurations eases Django project configuration by relying on the composability of Python classes.
 It extends the notion of Django's module based settings loading with well established object oriented programming patterns.